It seemed as if nothing could stop my prolific raspberry bushes from running their marathon harvest. And then the worms came.

 Remember, put the bags in the trash and do not compost them.
 A word to the wise – you also can’t bury infested berries or plant parts.
 These pests can survive being buried as deep as a foot and a half!

 Fruit flies like humid, shady environments.
 Thin ’em out and keep sprawling varieties trellised.
-Burn the prunings instead of composting them.
+Burn the prunings and trimmings instead of composting them.

 Do a Ground Clean-Up